Sichuan Sauce Noodles Stir-fry

 - Make it gluten-free: Use tamari in place of the soy sauce (or gluten-free soy sauce – I like Kikkoman’s).
-Also, be sure to use a gluten-free oyster sauce and any type of gluten-free noodles.
+Also, be sure to use a gluten-free dark soy sauce and gluten-free oyster sauce, as well as any type of gluten-free noodles you like.

 - Make it vegetarian/vegan AND gluten-free: Make it with tofu, gluten-free noodles, tamari or a gluten-free soy sauce, and a gluten-free vegetarian oyster sauce.

 - Swap the protein: Feel free to make this with chicken, sliced pork, sliced beef, shrimp, pan-fried tofu cubes, etc. instead of jumbo prawns.

 - Use different veggies: Swap and/or add any of your favorite stir-fry friendly veggies.
 Some ideas include, snap peas, bell peppers, green beans, broccoli, cauliflower, etc.

 - Use different noodles: You are welcome to use any type of noodles that are great for stir-frying.
 Ramen, vermicelli, egg noodles, rice noodles, or hokkien noodles are all great options.
 You can also make this with any noodle of pasta such as linguini, spaghetti, tagliatelle, or fettuccine if you like.